 Regardless of our challenges, each human being is uniquely able to develop greater body awareness, physical and mental strength and an overall improved sense of well being, with practice.
-Learn how the practice of yoga can benefit teen and adult students with a range of diagnoses such as ADHD, Autism, Sensory Processing Disorders, Trauma, Anxiety and Depression, Cerebral Palsy and Down Syndrome.
+Learn how the practice of yoga can benefit teen students with a range of diagnoses such as ADHD, Autism, Sensory Processing Disorders, Trauma, Anxiety and Depression, Cerebral Palsy and Down Syndrome.
 This course teaches you how to facilitate a group yoga program to naturally draw out individual strengths and to invite your students to reach their full potential.

 -How to enrich the lives of teens with special needs through yoga.

 In this workshop you will learn:

 - Techniques to manage group dynamics in a variety of settings among rapidly changing circumstances.